xvmdvx/FENNECv1/FENNEC/README.md

    1. Gmail Search with Order Number, Customer Email, Customer Name.
    2. Order in DB
 🗑 CLEAR TABS: Closes all tabs, except the one active, in current window.
-🔄 Refresh: Updates sidebar information instantly with active tab extracted information.
+🔄 Refresh: Updates sidebar information instantly with information extracted from the active tab.
-🧬 DNA: Opens order payment information in Adyen and exctracts relevant information from 2 tabs:
+🧬 DNA: Opens order payment information in Adyen and extracts relevant information from two tabs:
    1. Payment Details
    2. DNA

-   Focus is regained to original email once information is retrieved.
+   Focus returns to the original email once information is retrieved.
-🩻 XRAY: Runs SEARCH and DNA operations, one after the other.
+🩻 XRAY: Runs SEARCH and DNA operations one after the other.
-   It regains focus on original email at the end.
+   Focus also returns to the original email at the end.
 🤖 FILE: Automator that opens and fills the SOS filing process.

 GENERAL FEATURES: